-11. Withdrawal
+11. Withdrawal/Deferral

 - a.
-A student having a fall term Grade Point Average less than 0.7 who withdraws voluntarily no later than 31 January is not considered to have failed the year.
-The student must reapply in order to be considered for readmission to the FEAS. - b.
-A student who withdraws voluntarily after 31 January is considered to have failed the year.
+A student experiencing academic difficulty (refer to Regulation 10) may request a deferral of their studies no later than 31 January.
+The student must apply for a resumption of studies to the FEAS.
+Students returning to studies after a deferral will be placed on academic probation for their returning year. - b.
+The Faculty Board may, at any time, require a student whose conduct, attendance, or work is deemed unsatisfactory, to withdraw or may recommend to Senate a student's dismissal.
 The student must reapply in order to be considered for readmission to the FEAS. - c.
-The Faculty Board may, at any time, require a student whose attendance or work is deemed unsatisfactory, to withdraw.
-The student must reapply in order to be considered for readmission to the FEAS. - d.
-The Faculty Board Committee on Non-Academic Discipline may require a student to withdraw from the Faculty or it may recommend to Senate the student's dismissal from the University because of misconduct in an academic setting.
-The student must reapply in order to be considered for readmission to the FEAS. - e.
-A student who withdraws for any reason, or is not registered in the FEAS for twelve consecutive months, must reapply in order to be considered for readmission.
+A student who defers their program for any reason, or is not registered in the FEAS for twelve consecutive months, must reapply in order to be considered for readmission/resumption of studies.